NyxIsBad/discordscripts/README.md

 # Structure:
 - `classes_mapping.csv contains` csv data that's for other programs to interpret
 - `classes_mapping.diff contains` the above data in .diff format
-- `classes_mapping_selectors.diff` contains diff data that may include manually found class changes.
-It's important to take the union of this and `classes_mapping.diff`, because the script is in no way complete (it catches about 90% of changes but can easily miss some of the most critical classes due to uncertainty about class mappings - guaranteed correctness is more important than completeness)
-- Almost all of the other files are completely random scripts (or related artifacts) developed for day to day maintenance of the Clearvision Theme, which I'm the developer of.
-You can ignore those.

 # Credits!
 - Massive credit to sarah for keeping a history of the discord js file so this is possible.
 It's probably the one file that can produce a reasonable diff